Yard Overrun by Weeds? Clean It Up or Risk Getting Citation

 If you don’t comply after that, the city will be happy to send a crew over to clean it up then send you the bill.

-Now that daytime temperatures are in the comfortable mid-60’s to 70s, get to pulling, spraying, and whacking those weeds.
+So get to pulling, spraying, and whacking those weeds.
 Unkempt yards and overgrown weeds are one of the most common violations the city gets calls about.